Lake Kissimee State Park is big, beautiful and full of history and wildlife

 For a pleasant short paddle, it’s easy to rent kayaks or canoes at the park and paddle along the shoreline of the large lake.
 Here’s information on boat rentals.

 For a challenging 11-mile paddle, try the Buster Loop Trail, which combines three lakes, two creeks and a canal, all in a loop.
 Here’s our guide to the Buster Loop Trail.

 Lake Kissimmee State Park camping

 - For campers: Every one of the 60 Lake Kissimmee State Park campsites is shaded by oak hammock, and they are separated by vegetation to provide privacy.
 While my colleague Bob Rountree camped there during one visit, no fewer than four deer crossed behind his site and through a common area where the campfire ring is shared.
 Campsites are $20, including water and electric.

 - Want to really get away?
 There are two primitive camping sites you reach via a several mile hike.
 Primitive campsites are available for $5.
 Day use is $5.

-- If you’re not camping, there is a fishing-themed motel right outside the park entrance at the Kenilworth Lodge, about which we’ve written.
+- If you’re not camping, there is a fishing-themed motel right outside the park entrance, Camp Mack, a Guy Harvey lodge.